jeremenichelli/personal-site/posts/2021-04-02-dark-mode-local-storage.md

     document.documentElement.classList.toggle(
       DARK_MODE_CLASSNAME,
       event.newValue === 'dark'
-    )
+    );
   }
-})
+});
 ```

 And that's it!
 Now, go and fix the dark mode of your site, or let the developer of your favorite blog about it, open a pull request if you feel like it too.

 ### Some gotchas

-If you or your development environment are using <a href="//browsersync.io/" rel="noopener noreferrer" target="_blank">Browsersync</a> you might not see this issue.
-That's because _Browsersync_ is doing it for you, but of course, it won't work once you deploy your site.
+If you are using <a href="//browsersync.io/" rel="noopener noreferrer" target="_blank">Browsersync</a> as part of your development environment you might not see this issue while working locally on your project.

+That's because _Browsersync is doing it for you_, but of course, it won't work once you deploy your site.

-In your configuration, set `ghostMode` to `false`, at least while working on this.
+In your configuration, set `ghostMode` to `false` while working on this.

 ## Wrap up